Bruno125/questionnaire-ios/README.md

 ## Data Source

-The data can be access by three different ways:
+The data can be access by four different ways:

 - __Web service__: That will return a json file with the questionnaire information.
 To see the json structure used in this app, you can [check the URL that the app consumes](https://private-9d5799-questionnaireapp.apiary-mock.com/questionnaire).
 This is managed in the [`QuestionnaireService`](Questionnaire/Data/Source/Questionnaire/QuestionnaireService.swift)
 - __JSON file__: there are a couple of .json files inside the projects that contain a json with the same structure as the one used in the web service.
 This is managed in the [`QuestionnaireFileSource`](Questionnaire/Data/Source/Questionnaire/QuestionnaireFileSource.swift)